cannatag/ldap3/README.txt

 You can send multiple request without waiting for responses.
 You can get the response with the getResponse(messageId) method of the connection object.
 If you get None the response has not yet arrived.
 You can set a timeout (getResponse(messageId, timeout = 10)) to set the seconds to wait for the response to appears.

-Library raise exceptions to signal errors, last exception message is stored in the lastError attribute of the connection object.
+Library raise LDAPException to signal errors, last exception message is stored in the lastError attribute of the Connection object when available..

-After any operation, either synchronous or asynchronous, you'll find the following attributes popolated in the connection object:
+After any operation, either synchronous or asynchronous, you'll find the following attributes popolated in the Connection object:

 - result: the result of the last operation
 - response: the response of the last operation (for example, a search)